colinlienard/react-customizable-popup/README.md

 ### Usage

-To create a popup, import it into your file and add a `Popup` component.
-This one has a mandatory property, it's `toggler`.
-This property corresponds to an element that will trigger the opening of the popup.
-The content of the popup are simply the `children` of the `Popup` component.
+To create a popup, import the package into your file and add a `Popup` component.
+This one has a mandatory prop, it's `toggler`.
+This prop corresponds to an element that will trigger the opening of the popup.
+The content of the popup are simply the children of the `Popup` component.

 ```jsx
 import Popup from 'react-customizable-popup';